Pantaleón Julian Valdés

 Pantaleón Julian Valdés was a Cuban medical doctor, an activist of civil and political rights for black and mulatos in Cuba and a prominent voice for the Afro-Cuban intellectual elite.
 In 1917, Valdés became the first elected president of the “Club Atenas” a major twentieth-century Afro Cuban cultural and social center.
 Pantaleón Julian Valdés was a member of the Partido Independiente de Color (PIC) and he was arrested with other Independents in 1910 and 1912.
-Later when some prominent ex-members of the PIC were reincorporated into the political machinery, he was elected to the Havana Board of Education with the support of the Partido Liberal.
+Later, when some prominent ex-members of the PIC were reincorporated into the political machinery, he was elected to the Havana Board of Education with the support of the Partido Liberal.

 After his tenure as president of Club Atenas, Pantaleón J. Valdés continued his political journey as a representative of the Camara for the Conservative Party in 1920.

 Education and studies abroad

 Pantaleón J. Valdés had the benefit of receiving additional education outside of Cuba.
 After completing medical studies at the University of La Habana with an obstetrician specialization, Valdés did postgraduate studies at the Universitat Autonoma of Barcelona during 1888 - 1889.
 His medical practice was located in the Calle (street) Reina 110, La Habana and he was a follower of natural therapy methods.

 His brother Luis Delfín Valdés received his education in America.
 He arrived at Tuskegee University with one of the first groups of Afro-Cuban students in 1899 and graduated of Tuskegee in 1908.
-This was a result of Booker T. Washington efforts to enroll Afro Cubans in Tuskegee College in Alabama, especially in architecture.
+This was a result of Booker T. Washington's efforts to enroll Afro Cubans in Tuskegee College in Alabama, especially in architecture.
 Drawing from research conducted in the Booker T. Washington Papers in the Library of Congress and the Tuskegee University Archives, this paper highlights the ways Tuskegee became a place where largely disconnected Afro-diasporic populations came together at the turn of the twentieth century.
 After graduation, he returned to Cuba and established a successful career as an architect becoming the architect of the Club Atenas, the most prominent Afro-Cuban society on the island before Castro.

-A photo from 1908 shows students of the afro-diaspora from different nationalities that attended Tuskegee.
+A photo from 1908 shows students of the Afro-diaspora from different nationalities that attended Tuskegee.
 Left to right and back to front: 1.
 Sierra Feijoo Saturnino of San Juan, Puerto Rico; 2.
 Edward Andreas Anthony of Lome Togo, West Coast Africa; 3.
 Bethuel Aldrick Pusey of St. Andrews Island, Central America; 4.
 Alvin Joseph Neely of Newberry, South Carolina; 5.
 Malcolm Iwane Kawahara of Saga Shi, Japan; 6.
 Alexander Lavaud of Port-au-Prince, Hayti (sic); 7.
 Luis Delfin Valdes of Havana, Cuba.